 On December 31, 2021, the Receiver filed her Claims Motion with the Court, which, in relevant part, sought approval of the framework and procedures for a claims process through which recovered funds could eventually be distributed to claimants with approved claims.
-On April 15, 2022, the Court approved the Claims Motion and the Receiver moved forward with mailing the approved Proof of Claim form to known potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
+On April 15, 2022, the Court approved the Claims Motion and the Receiver moved forward with mailing the 158 Proof of Claim forms to known potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
 The Claims Bar Deadline occurred on September 28, 2022.
-Receiver is in the process of reviewing all timely-submitted claims, she will then file a one or more motions seeking the Court's approval of (i) her determinations of timely submitted claims, and (ii) an interim (and additional as necessary) distribution to claimants with approved claims and the source(s) of funds used to make any distribution(s).
-The Receiver's goal is to file an Interim Distribution Motion by December 31, 2022 barring any unexpected emergencies or delays.
+The Receiver has now reviewed all timely-submitted claims.
+At present, the Receiver is concluding her analysis with her professionals to verify investor claims and gain a greater understanding of the flow of funds between the entities.
+Once completed, Receiver will file her Claims Determination with the Court, which will request approval for the claims amount, establish an objection procedure for individuals further disputing their claims, and provide a path for future interim distribution of Receivership funds.
+The Receiver anticipates filing this motion in the Second Quarter of 2023.